Godot-cmd/Godot-cmd/README.md

 🔹 Passionate about test automation and ensuring software quality.
 🔹 Experienced in functional, UI, and API testing across web and desktop applications.
-🔹 Currently working on a portfolio showcasing test automation for a desktop banking app using WebView2.
 🔹 Exploring ways to enhance automation with dynamic reporting and integrations.

 ---